Security

 api_key: your_secret_api_key_here

 The API key then needs to be present in all REST or gRPC requests to your instance.
-All official Qdrant clients for Python, Go, and Rust support the API key parameter.
+All official Qdrant clients for Python, Go, Rust, .NET and Java support the API key parameter.

 curl \